Kernix13/markdown-cheatsheet/README.md

 This category deals with inline code and various typs of code blocks and none of them accept Styles with the exception of `inline` and language code blocks using _markdown_ as the language:

 - Inline code
-- Code blocks
+- Generic code blocks
 - <kbd>TAB</kbd> code blocks
-- Code highlighting blocks
+- Code language blocks
 - `Diff` code blocks

 ### Inline